anggrdwjy/mqtt-broker-v2/README.md

 ## Information

 Before using this program, make sure to install `git`, `curl` and `net-tools` to maximize the program.
 I am not responsible for any consequences caused by this program, because it does not include server hardening.
 It is recommended to use this script when the new server is installed.
-This program has been tested on AWS EC2 and Linux Container.
+This program has been tested on AWS EC2 and Linux Container (LXC).

 ## Features
 * MQTT Broker Server Install